 Father Brown is now one of the most successful shows the BBC has ever syndicated.
 It has so far sold to 232 territories globally, with 90% carriage in America alone.
 The show transmits in weekend prime time in territories including Australia (where it was the top-rating Saturday night drama) and the US.
 Season 10 is currently available on the iPlayer.

-Rachel and Father Brown co-creator Tahsin Guner are currently writing a primetime drama series pilot for UKTV (funded development).
+Rachel and Father Brown co-creator Tahsin Guner continue to collaborate on original drama series development.

 Rachel co-developed and co-wrote, with Sasha Hails, the BBC’s critically-acclaimed adaptation of Wilkie Collins’ The Moonstone (**** Telegraph, Financial Times, Daily Mail).